The Home Cook's Kitchen

 Instructions

 • Head the oil in a large Dutch Oven over medium heat.
-Add the lamb and cook it until it's brown, using a wooden spoon to gently chop up the mince.
+Add the carrot, onion and celery and sautéed for 5-8 minutes until they're soft.

-• Add the tomato paste and salt and pepper and cook for a further 5 minutes until the liquid has almost evaporated.
+• Add the tomato paste and cook for a further 2-3 minutes to fry off the flavour.

-• Add the red wine, use your spoon to gently scrape the bottom of your pot to release all the good bits at the bottom. (this process is called deglazing)
+• Add the red wine.
+Use your spoon to gently scrape the bottom of your pot to release all the flavour from the bottom of the pan.

-• Cook for 5 minutes until the sauce thickens.
+• Simmer, stirring for 5 minutes until the sauce thickens.

 • Add the bay leaves, thyme and rosemary and half the chicken stock.

-• Add the remaning chicken stock, and gently simmer, uncovered for 2 - 2 ½ hours until the sauce is really thick and most of the liquid has evaporated.
+• Add the remaining chicken stock, and gently simmer, uncovered, for 2 - 2 ½ hours until the sauce is really thick and most of the liquid has more than halved.
+Stir occasionally.

-• Remove the bay leaves and rosemary and thyme twigs.
+• Remove the bay leaves and rosemary and thyme.

 • Meanwhile cook your papardelle according to packet instructions.